C3MA/Uebertrafficlight/Readme.md

 * GPIO16
 * GPIO14
 * GPIO12

-Eeach MOSFET contorls each lamp, like this:
+Each MOSFET contorls each lamp, like this:
 <pre>
     24V -----(x)-----[]---- GND
                      |